akshatgit/CS537-Discussion-su21/week-4/README.md

 # COMP SCI 537 Discussion Week 7

-## TODO: emphasize implementing P3 piece-by-piece, not all in a one-shot approach.Iterative development instead of waterfall approach.

-Let's start this week's discussion with a quiz.
+## How to approach P3?
+- Implement easy syscalls first
+- - For e.g. Implement `setslice`, `getslice` and `fork2` first.
+- Test each part independently.
+- - Create custom test user applications.
+For e.g. when you implement the first 3 syscalls, create a C file, spawn a child process with `fork2`, set it's slice and try to fetch the same with `getslice` syscall.
+- - Debug any issue with GDB (Can't stress this more!).
+- - If you are failing any public test case, copy it's code and make a user program.
+Refer to [this](https://piazza.com/class/kolxzgun59y5rs?cid=133) piazza post.
+- Start Early!
+(Biggest Hint!)

-To wait for a condition variable (using pthread API for example):
+## To wait for a condition variable (using pthread API for example):

 ```C
 int pthread_cond_wait(pthread_cond_t *restrict cond, pthread_mutex_t *restrict mutex)